makolyte/refactoring-singleton-to-DI/README.md

 # Step 0 - Starting point

 You're using the singleton pattern everywhere with hardcoded dependencies.
 You wanted to make sure there's only a single instance of these classes and using static accessors is really convienent at first.
+You decide to refactor to use the DI pattern instead.

 # Step 1 - Refactor to the DI pattern